ccsc-journal/ccsc-editor/paper_template/README.md

 3. Select "New Project" in ShareLatex, choose to "Upload Zipped Project" and upload the zip file you just downloaded.
 4. After the zip file is uploaded and expanded, you can edit the source files and click on "Recompile" to see the pdf version of your paper in the browser.

-Here are a list of Latex references in ShareLatex:
+Here are a list of Latex references:
  - https://www.sharelatex.com/learn/Learn_LaTeX_in_30_minutes
  - https://www.sharelatex.com/learn/Sections_and_chapters
  - https://www.sharelatex.com/learn/Mathematical_expressions